 As with anything in life, there are no guarantees, but I am committed to working with you to achieve the best possible outcome.
 We will always work at your pace, which allows trust to develop naturally, and means you speak about things only when you feel ready to do so – you are in control.

 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP) and adhere to the BACP Ethical Framework for Counselling Professions.

 As part of my commitment as a Member of the BACP, I receive Clinical Supervision and pursue Continuing Professional Development.

 I am fully qualified, with an MSc in Counselling and Psychotherapy from the University of Strathclyde, and currently work with individuals aged 18 years and above.

 I have considerable life-experience from years working with a wide variety of people in many different settings, and believe this translates in the counselling room to a calm, unhurried and accepting approach.

-As a counsellor, I have experience working with people encountering issues such as:
+As a counsellor, I offer one-to-one sessions, and have experience working with people encountering issues such as:

 - Family relationship problems

 - Low self-esteem